Top front-end and back-end javascript frameworks

 What are the different frameworks in JavaScript?

-JavaScript is one the most widely used languages and its frameworks are the goto choice for many developers.
-Below are some of the famous frameworks of JavaScript: NodeJS ReactJS Ember.JS ExpressJS AngularJS And more.
+JavaScript is one the most widely used languages and its frameworks are the go-to choice for many developers.
+Below are some of the famous frameworks of JavaScript: NodeJS, ReactJS, Ember.JS, ExpressJS, AngularJS, and more.

 Which is the fastest JavaScript framework?

 When it comes to choosing the fastest JavaScript framework, Svelte wins the race.
-It is the most popular framework among the developer community for front end development.
+It is the most popular framework among the developer community for front-end development.

 How many frameworks does JavaScript have?